The universal category $\mathcal{O}$ and the Gelfand-Graev action: Introduction

 \subsubsection{Weyl Group Action on Nondegenerate Quotient}

 Let $G$ again be an arbitrary reductive group.
-If $\C := \D(G/_{\psi}N^-)$, then it turns out that $\C$ is nondegenerate (which follows from \cref{No Degenerate Whittaker Objects in D(G/N)}) although there exists nondegenerate $G$-categories whose Whittaker invariants vanishes. \cref{SupportOfWhittakerSheaves} implies that $\C^N$ admits a nontrivial action of the Weyl group.
-In general if a DG category is not given as $\D$-modules on some space, it is difficult to construct a group action on it, as a group action on a DG category in particular contains an infinite amount of higher coherence data, see for example \cite[Section 26.4]{RomanovWilliamsonLanglandsCorrespondenceandBezrukavnikovsEquivalence}.
+If $\C := \D(G/_{\psi}N^-)$, then it turns out that $\C$ is nondegenerate (which follows from \cref{No Degenerate Whittaker Objects in D(G/N)}) although there exist nondegenerate $G$-categories whose Whittaker invariants vanish. \cref{SupportOfWhittakerSheaves} implies that $\C^N$ admits a nontrivial action of the Weyl group.
+In general, if a DG category is not given as $\D$-modules on some space, it is difficult to construct a group action on it, as a group action on a DG category in particular contains an infinite amount of higher coherence data, see for example \cite[Section 26.4]{RomanovWilliamsonLanglandsCorrespondenceandBezrukavnikovsEquivalence}.
 However, our methods give a similar action of the Weyl group on $\C^N$ for any nondegenerate $G$-category:

-\begin{Theorem} If $\C$ is any nondegenerate $G$-category, then its $N$-invariants $\C^{N}$ admits an action of the Weyl group which is functorial in $\C$ and such that if $\C := \D(G/_{\psi}N^-)$, the isomorphism of \cref{SupportOfWhittakerSheaves} upgrades to an isomorphism of categories with an action of $T \rtimes W$. \end{Theorem}
+\begin{Theorem} If $\C$ is any nondegenerate $G$-category, $\C^{N}$ admits an action of the Weyl group which is functorial in $\C$ and such that if $\C := \D(G/_{\psi}N^-)$, the isomorphism of \cref{SupportOfWhittakerSheaves} upgrades to an isomorphism of categories with an action of $T \rtimes W$. \end{Theorem}

 This result in particular says the nondegenerate quotient of any $G$-category admits an action of the Weyl group.
 In the universal case where $\C^N \simeq \D(G/N)_{\text{nondeg}}$, the $W$-action on $\C^N$ is given by the \textit{Gelfand-Graev action}.
 We make this more precise below and recall the definition of the Gelfand-Graev action (of endomorphisms of the global differential operators on $G/N$) in \cref{Gelfand-Graev Action Construction}.